izelnakri/paper_trail/README.md

   end
 end

-# in the model definition:
+# In the model definition:
 defmodule Company do
   use Ecto.Schema